Products of conjugacy classes in finite unitary groups $GU(3,q^2)$ and $SU(3,q^2)$

 \proclaim{ Corollary \corPSU } Let $q=3r\mp 1$, $q\ne2$.
-If $m\ge4$, then the product of any $m$-tuple of nontrivial conjugacy classes of $P$ contains the identity matrix.
-Let $\tilde C_i^{(\dots)}$ be the conjugacy class of $P$ corresponding to $C_i^{(\dots)}$.
-All triples of nontrivial conjugacy classes which have representatives in $S$ satisfying {\rm(\eqDet)} and {\rm(\eqRk)}, but whose product does not contain the identity matrix, are
+If $m\ge4$, then the product of any $m$-tuple of nontrivial conjugacy classes of $PS$ contains the identity matrix.
+All triples of nontrivial conjugacy classes which have representatives in $S$ satisfying {\rm(\eqRk)}, but whose product does not contain the identity matrix, are